hotNipi/node-red-contrib-ui-artless-gauge/README.md

 ## Configuration
 ### Size
-For linear layout the supported height is 1 unit.
+For linear layout the supported height is up to 2 units.
 For radial mode the minimal size is 2x2 units.
 Supported size configuration for radial layout is square (3x3, 4x4, ...).
 Widget forces different size combinations to be square, based on shortest side.

 ### Input